 As explained in section 2, the OSS/Orchestration layer can request the MDSC to setup of L2/L3VPN services (with or without TE requirements).

-Although the interface between the OSS/Orchestration layer is usually operator-specific, ideally it would be using a RESTCONF/YANG interface with more abstracted version of the MPI YANG data models used for network configuration (e.g. L3NM, L2NM).
+Although the OSS/Orchestration layer interface is usually operator-specific, typically it would be using a RESTCONF/YANG interface with a more abstracted version of the MPI YANG data models used for network configuration (e.g. L3NM, L2NM).

-Figure 2 shows an example of a possible control flow between the OSS/Orchestration layer and the MDSC to instantiate L2/L3VPN services, using the YANG models under definition in [VN], [L2NM], [L3NM] and [TSM].
+Figure 2 shows an example of possible control flow between the OSS/Orchestration layer and the MDSC to instantiate L2/L3VPN services, using the YANG models under the definition in [VN], [L2NM], [L3NM] and [TSM].

 +-------------------------------------------+